Today is the age of images of any form. Memes, videos, portraits, selfies, etc.

 Caters to the Visual

-As is often said, humans are visual creatures.
+Humans are visual creatures.
 It’s how the human race survived for millennia.
 Seeing the world and decoding, deciphering, and learning from the information allowed us to be wary of our surroundings and determine whether there was imminent danger or not.
 Dark?
 You bet.
-But it also works on the positive side.
+But there is also a positive side to this.

 Information Dump … in a Good Way